User guide

 return dq_engine.get_invalid(df)

-Option 2: apply quality rules as additional columns (_warning
+Option 2: Apply quality rules and report issues as additional columns

 import dlt